 Four to 6 weeks after treatment, your bone marrow should start to make healthy blood cells.
 Your doctor will take a bone marrow sample and do tests to see if any leukemia cells are left in your blood.
 If no signs of leukemia cells are present, doctors call that being “in remission.”
 You'll still need to go through post-remission therapy to help you stay in remission.

-Phase 2: Post-remission therapy.
+Phase 2: Post-remission therapy (Consolidation).
 Post-remission therapy uses more treatments to wipe out any cancer cells that might have been left behind after chemotherapy.
 This is called a complete remission.
 You have three options:

 - Chemotherapy.
 You may get several cycles of high-dose chemotherapy once a month.

-- Allogenic (from a donor) stem cell transplant
+- Allogeneic (from a donor) stem cell transplant

 - Autologous (from yourself) stem cell transplant